krischik/SteemRubyTutorial/Documents/Part-6.md

             _vesting_shares.to_sbd
 ```

 Pretty print out the balances.
 Note that for a quick printout `Radiator::Type::Amount` provides a simple `to_s` method.
-But this method won't align the decimal point resuting in a hard to read output.
+But this method won't align the decimal point resulting in a hard to read output.
 The new `to_ansi_s` will format the values perfectly in columns.

 ```ruby
       puts ("Account: %1$s".blue + +" " + "(%2$s)".green) % [account.name, _vesting_shares.to_level]